SimoCs/Soccer-Players-Recommendation-System/Soccer Players Recommendation System Using Machine Learning, Python, and GridDB.md

 data = data.dropna()
 ```

-Now we have replaced all missing values; we can move to visualize our data.
+Now we have replaced all missing values, we can move to visualize our data.
 The first step to graph our data is to compute the correlation matrix representing the different attributes that can be used to predict others using the `corr()` method.
 This is very useful as it shows what data points can be used to recommend a player and how every player is measured in terms of the attributes presented in our dataset.

 This is achieved with the following code: